 Blocking of Certain Scripting Languages.
 Scripting languages that are run in Internet browsers are evaluated and allowed or blocked.
 Cross-Site Scripting is an example where the attacker uses a scripting language to execute malware within a victim’s browser.

 Limit User Access.
-Domains inconsistent with the Credit Union’s risk profile and polices are blocked.
+Domains inconsistent with the Credit Union’s risk profile and policies are blocked.

 Domain Filtering.
 Domain Name System filtering services are implemented to prevent access to known malicious domains.
-Credit Unions will consider the use of a reputation service or similar technology for remaining domains.
+Credit Unions will consider the use of a reputation service or similar technology for the remaining domains.

 Internal Audit System.
-The Credit Union will have an internal audit system that is appropriate to its size and the complexity of activities.
+The Credit Union will have an internal audit system that is appropriate to its size and the complexity of its activities.
 It will provide for the following:

 Adequate monitoring of the system of internal controls through an internal audit function or a system of independent reviews of key internal controls.